Zabrimus/vdr-plugin-iptv-samples/README.md

-# This repository contains sample files for vdr-plugin-iptv.
+# This repository contains samples and tools for vdr-plugin-iptv.

 ## samples/kodinerds
 Contains converted files from https://github.com/jnk22/kodinerds-iptv